jdart1/arasan-chess/README.md

 Several different binaries for Arasan can be built.
-The default executable (arasanx-32 for 32-bit operating systems, or arasanx-64 for 64-bit ones) is designed to be runnable on most systems.
-It does assume SSE2 instructions are avaiable (these were introduced in 2000 with the Pentium IV).
+The default executable (arasanx-32 for 32-bit operating systems, or arasanx-64 for 64-bit ones) is designed to be runnable on most systems. x86 or x86_64 builds assume SSE2 instructions are avaiable (these were introduced in 2000 with the Pentium IV).